Famous Painters – Hand-Painted Reproductions

 7- Salvador Dalí (1904–1989)

-Spanish surrealist painter with a dreamlike and provocative style, he embodied the imagination of dreams with emblematic works such as The Persistence of Memory.
+Spanish surrealist painter with a dreamlike and provocative style, he embodied the imagination of dreams with iconic works such as The Persistence of Memory.

 No collection